stevekinney/react-typescript/content/useState, an exercise.md

 Here's what you're going to need to do.

-* Add an additional `useState` hook that storesn the value in the input field.
+* Add an additional `useState` hook that stores the value in the input field.
 * On submit, update the value.

 You can view the solution [here](useState,%20a%20solution.md).